openSUSE/openSUSE-docs-revamped-temp/project/docs/power.md

-## Power Management

-### Power-saving methods
+## Power-saving methods
 On modern hardware Linux-based desktop environments favour a combination of the following methods for saving power:

 1. monitor dimming
 2. monitor suspension
-3. session / system suspension to RAM (sp called _suspension_)
+3. session / system suspension to RAM (so-called _suspension_)
 4. session / system suspension to disk (so-called _hibernation_)

-_Monitor dimming_ (1), _Monitor suspension_ (2) and _Session suspesion_ (3) should be easy to find: open your desktop environment's settings and search for `power management`.
+_Monitor dimming_ (1), _Monitor suspension_ (2) and _Session suspension_ (3) should be easy to find: open your desktop environment's settings and search for _power management_.
 By contrast the last of these methods may require a few helpers.

-### Suspension to disk (hibernation)
+## Suspension to disk (hibernation)

 An openSUSE operating system is ready for hibernation only when:

-(Swap exists) A swap space on the disk must exist (see below for details) (Swap referenced) The swap space must referenced in `/etc/fstab`, the configuration file read on every boot and used to mount and integrate the different spaces listed on the file into a proper file structure
+- _Swap exists_: A swap space on the disk must exist (see below for details)
+- _Swap referenced_: The swap space must referenced in `/etc/fstab`, the configuration file read on every boot and used to mount and integrate the different spaces listed on the file into a proper file structure
-(Resume referenced) The partition to which the user wants the hibernation to resume to must be made known to the kernel, usually as the value of a kernel parameter
+- _Resume referenced_: The partition to which the user wants the hibernation to resume to must be made known to the kernel, usually as the value of a kernel parameter

 Swap space can be created while partioning the disk while installating or after installing.

 __During installation__

-This is adapted from [the installation documentation](yast_installer#about-partition-scheme) and repeated here for convenience.
+This is adapted from [the installation documentation](/yast_installer#about-partition-schemes) and repeated here for convenience.

 <u>Step by step: Expert partitioning</u>